 - Explain that The United Nations is meeting to discuss the problems that come with an increasing world population.
 Students should do further research and write a formal report about how everyone can be fed. - Design a public-information poster highlighting the problems the world faces and ways that the public can help. - Teach students how energy is transferred in an ecosystem.
 Demonstrate how to draw and explain food chains and webs.
 Focus in particular on a human vegetarian's and a human omnivore's food chains.
 Show students why it is more efficient to eat grain directly than to transfer the energy through animals (since only 10 per cent of the energy from the food that is given to animals is transferred up each level of the food chain and the rest is used to support respiration, growth, movement, etc.).
-Have students draw biomass pyramids and make graphs to compare land-use efficiency in beef, pork, milk, egg, wheat, potato and soya bean production. - The Belgian city of Ghent promotes an official meat-free day each week (Donderdag Veggidag), and initiatives such as Meat Free Monday (UK), Meatless Monday (USA) and Köttfri Måndag (Sweden) advocate a similar reduction in meat consumption.
-There are also weekly meat-free day campaigns in Australia, Bolivia, Brazil, Canada, Chile, Croatia, Denmark, France, Germany, Honduras, Hong Kong, Hungary, Indonesia, Iran, Israel, Jamaica, Japan, Kuwait, Malaysia, Mexico, Myanmar, The Netherlands, New Zealand, Norway, Peru, Phillippines, Portugal, Slovenia, South Africa, South Korea, Spain, Taiwan and Turkey.
+Have students draw biomass pyramids and make graphs to compare land-use efficiency in beef, pork, milk, egg, wheat, potato and soya bean production. - The Belgian city of Ghent promotes an official meat free day each week (Donderdag Veggidag), and initiatives such as Meat Free Monday (UK), Meatless Monday (USA) and Segunda Sem Carne (Brazil) advocate a similar reduction in meat consumption.
+There are also weekly meat free day campaigns in Argentina, Australia, Bolivia, Canada, Chile, Colombia, Croatia, Denmark, Estonia, France, Germany, Ghana, Honduras, Hong Kong, Hungary, Indonesia, Iran, Israel, Italy, Jamaica, Japan, Kuwait, Luxembourg, Malaysia, Mexico, Myanmar, Nepal, the Netherlands, New Zealand, Norway, Peru, the Philippines, Portugal, Russia, Slovenia, South Africa, South Korea, Spain, Sweden, Taiwan, Thailand, Togo, Turkey and the United Arab Emirates.
 Have students research and report on one of these campaigns.
 Discuss the similarities and differences between them.